nekator/mono/packages/foundations/docs/IDESupport.md

 3. Next press the ➕ button below `Visibility` and select `Attach Directories...`
 4. This will open a file manager.
 Navigate to your current projects `node_modules/@db-ui/foundations/build/ide` and select the `ide` folder.
 Press `OK`.
 5. The folder should be included in the list below the ➕ button.
 Press `Apply` on the bottom.
 6. Everything should work now.
 Close the settings and move to a `html` or `jsx/tsx` file and write `class="db-` as attribute to an element.
 You should see all `db-*` classes for auto-completion.
 Furthermore, you can go to a `.css` file and write inside a selector `color: db-`.
-You should see the autocomplete for css properties.
+You should see the autocomplete for CSS Custom Properties.
 By pressing enter this will automatically add `var(--db-xxx)`.

 ### VS Code